Project-ENDOAI/ENDOAI/endoai/README.md

 4. Explore the project:
    - Use `notebooks/` for experimentation.
    - Refer to `src/` for modular scripts.
+   - See `install/` for setup and environment scripts.

 ## Contributing

 We welcome contributions to the public components of ENDOAI.
 Please submit a pull request or open an issue for any suggestions or improvements.

+## Coding Standards & AI Assistant Configuration

+- See [COPILOT.md](../../COPILOT.md) for coding standards and preferences.
+- See [.copilot/](../../.copilot/) for Copilot and AI assistant configuration and context files.

 ## License